 The billionaires in San Francisco could easily donate some of their wealth to help eradicate homelessness.
 But they do not, because they want to keep more of their billionaires.
 Even though they can’t spend all their money, they always want more because they can’t stop comparing themselves to even richer people.

 We could all do more to donate to charity.
 Money and time.

 Those who are not rich surely experience the above five points to some degree as well.
 However, I think the difference is more pronounced the more you have because our risk tolerance does not commensurately increase in an absolute dollar level.

 If one loses the same 30% on a $5 million portfolio, recovery is extremely difficult unless the person’s income is in the multiple six figures or more.
 As a result, those with larger net worths tend to be more conservative with their investments.
 A 25% allocation of a $5 million net worth is still $1.25 million.

 The most common case for someone with a multi-million dollar investment portfolio is an older person who invested for decades and is now retired.
 Given the weakened earnings power of the older individual, there is no way s/he will rational invest as s/he once did.

 It’s easy to say you’ll invest during economic Armageddon when you aren’t in economic Armageddon.
 It’s easy to say you hope for a pull back when you don’t have much money.
 But nothing happens in a vacuum.
 If there is another economic disaster, that also means your income and your job are also at risk.
 I firmly believe you only know your true risk tolerance when you are in the middle of chaos.

-The bull markets in stocks and real estate have lasted for over three years now.
-Valuations are fully valued in my opinion and there might very well be a pullback, especially if we start seeing aggressive tapering.
+The bull markets in stocks and real estate have lasted since 2009.
+Valuations are fully valued in my opinion.
+There might very well be a pullback, especially if we start seeing aggressive tapering.
 The one thing we have going for us is that the government is in absolute cahoots with investors.